marcmylemans/marcmylemans.github.io/_posts/2024-01-27-RemoteDesktopVirtualDrive.md

 ### Uploading Made Easy

 Uploading files is a breeze.
-Just click the upload icon and select the file, and voilÃ , it gets uploaded to the server.
-It doesnâ€™t get simpler than this!
+Just click the upload icon and select the file, and voilà, it gets uploaded to the server.
+It doesn’t get simpler than this!

 ### Downloading with a Twist